Hormone Therapy for Metastatic Breast Cancer

 If you have ovarian suppression combined with tamoxifen or an aromatase inhibitor, you may have more side effects from the loss of estrogen than with the use of tamoxifen or an aromatase inhibitor alone.

-Before you begin hormone therapy, talk with your health care provider about possible side effects and how to manage them.
+Before you begin hormone therapy, talk with your health care team about possible side effects and how to manage them.

 Learn about the side effects of tamoxifen.